wandb/docs/docs/support/change_billing_address.md

 - administrator
 - billing
 ---
-To change your billing address:
+To change the billing address, contact the support team (support@wandb.com).

-- Contact the support team.
-- Provide your new billing address.

-The support team will assist in updating your billing address.